 The Ribeira is the soul of Porto.
 You won’t get tired of walking through its medieval-style streets where you’ll find a wide range of bars and restaurants.
 You’ll eat like royalty and taste authentic Port wine.

 Another attraction you’ll find in the Ribeira is the opportunity to attend a fado concert in Porto.
-One of the most emblematic is the fado session at A Casa da Guitarra, a small tavern-like venue where you can listen to a sample of authentic fado while enjoying a glass of Port wine.
+One of the most emblematic is the fado session at A Casa da Guitarra, a small tavern-like venue where you can listen to authentic fado while enjoying a glass of Port wine.

 If you’re wondering what to see in Ribeira de Porto, the Cais de Ribeira street and the Avenida Gustave Eiffel, two of the most charming in the entire city, will be your starting point to a maze of streets where you’ll enjoy getting lost.

+The Douro River and the rabelos are the main protagonists in the Ribeira.
 The 6 Bridges Cruise in Porto will allow you to board these traditional vessels, from where you can see places like the Bolsa Palace, the Port Wine Museum, the Crystal Palace, and especially the six bridges that cross the Douro in Porto.

 Route of the funicular in the Ribeira of Porto

-Next to the Douro River, surrounded by colorful buildings, is Praça da Ribeira.
-The Ribeira Square in Porto has medieval origins, where you can take great photos, rest for a while, or grab a bite at one of the bars with terraces in the square.
+Next to the Douro River, surrounded by colorful buildings, is Praça da Ribeira — a square of medieval origins perfect for photos, a rest or a bite at one of the bars with terraces.
+Start exploring by joining a walking tour of the Douro river bank.

-The Casa do Infante is named after the fact that Infante Dom Henrique, one of the most important Portuguese navigators, was born there.
+The Casa do Infante is a museum and the headquarters of the historical archive of Porto, built in 1325.
+It is named after Infante Dom Henrique, one of the most important Portuguese navigators, who was born there.

 Another typical activity in Porto is exploring the city by Tuk Tuk.
 This 50-minute fun experience will take you to discover the streets and main monuments of Porto aboard these quirky vehicles.